Undergraduate Course Descriptions

 Section: 1

-In this course, we’ll explore the conventions of academic writing, with the goal of developing original textual interpretations and situating those interpretations in relation to secondary sources; develop an understanding of a broader scholarly conversation by writing about issues of difference, including but not limited to categories of gender, race, ethnicity, sexuality, class, and ability; and practice evaluating scholarly resources, including secondary sources and archival research.
+In this course, we’ll explore the conventions of academic writing, with the goal of developing original textual interpretations and situating those interpretations in relation to secondary sources; develop an understanding of a broader scholarly conversation by writing about issues of difference, including but not limited to categories of gender, race, ethnicity, sexuality, class, and ability; and practice evaluating scholarly resources.
 We’ll engage deeply with David Baker’s poem “Scavenger Loop” (2015) and Ruth L. Ozeki’s novel My Year of Meats (1998).

 A minimum grade of D- is required in ENG 301.